 One sure-fire way to ensure your logo is fit for purpose is to give it the silhouette test.
 Convert it to monochrome, and study its outline: is it still instantly recognisable?
-Read on to be inspired by five big-brand symbols that are defined by their distinctive silhouettes...
+Read on to be inspired by seven big-brand symbols that are defined by their distinctive silhouettes...

 There are many myths about the bite in the eponymous apple, ranging from Eve's transgressions in the Garden of Eden, to Alan Turing's tragic suicide by biting a fruit laced with cyanide.
 However, designer Rob Janoff admitted to a much more prosaic reason behind the decision.